adnan-mansoor-2015/knowledge-base-agent/README.md

 1. Load and index the documentation.
 2. Initialize the RAG pipeline.
 3. Ask a pre-defined question ("Summarize") and print the answer.

+## Next Steps

+# Note: We are basically trying to implement different features of: https://github.com/langchain-ai/rag-from-scratch/blob/main/rag_from_scratch_1_to_4.ipynb

+1. Add support for multiple LLMS.
+We should be able to switch between OLLAMA and Openrouter LLMs.
+2. We must be able to load from different sources.